-- C. CARABINER INTERFACE: See Figure 9 for reference.
-These instructions apply to Triple Action Carabiner 2000159 when used with specific Full Body Harness models.
-No other carabiners may be substituted in place of 2000159. - 1.
+- A. CARABINER INTERFACE: See Figure 7 for reference.
+These instructions apply to Carabiner 2000192 when used with specific ExoFit Full Body Harness models. - 1.
 Loosen the harness webbing.
 Pull out on the Web Straps (A) where they pass through the bottom of the Dorsal D-ring (B) until there is enough space to slide the carabiner through. - 2.
-Open the Triple Action Carabiner.
+Open the carabiner.
 With the carabiner oriented as illustrated, push the Locking Sleeve (C) to the right, then turn clockwise to unlock the Gate (D).
-Push the Gate (D) down to open.

-- 3. Thread the first SRD onto the carabiner.
-Insert the Nose (E) of the carabiner through the Swivel Eye (F) of the SRD, then loop the SRD through to the Gate End (G) of the carabiner. - 4.
-Position the carabiner around the web straps.
+Push the Gate (D) down to open. - 3.
+Thread the first SRD onto the carabiner.
+Insert the Nose (E) of the carabiner through the Swivel Eye (F) of the SRD, then loop the SRD through to the Gate End (G) of the carabiner. - Position the carabiner around the web straps.
 Insert the Nose (E) of the carabiner behind the loosened Web Straps (A), between the straps and the back pad of the harness.
 Rotate the carabiner until it surrounds the loosened straps. - 5.
 Thread the second SRD onto the carabiner.
 Slide the Swivel Eye (F) of the SRD over the Nose (E) of the carabiner.
 Position the SRD along the nose end of the carabiner. - 6.
 Close the carabiner.
 Release the gate and allow the carabiner to rotate back to its locked position.
 Once closed, pull the the Web Straps back through the harness to secure the carabiner.